-This paper is dedicated to the design of an active fault tolerant control law for nonlinear Takagi-Sugeno systems.
-A reference model is used and the proposed control law is then designed for guaranteeing the convergence of the states of the system to the states of a reference model even if fault occurs.
+This paper is dedicated to the design of an active fault tolerant control law for nonlinear Takagi-Sugeno fuzzy systems.
+A reference model is used and the proposed control law is then designed for guaranteeing the convergence of the states of the system to the states of the reference model even if fault occurs.
 This control law uses the nominal control input developed for the system in fault-free case and two additional terms related to the estimated fault and the trajectory tracking error.
 The stability is studied with the Lyapunov theory and \mathcal{L}2 optimization.
 The LMI formalism is used in order express stability conditions in term of linear matrix inequalities.
-Future works will be devoted to the study of the case when the weighting functions depend on unmeasurable variables as the system state.
+The future works may be oriented to the study of the case where the weighting functions are unmeasurable like the state of the system.
 Indeed, the interest of this case is the possibility to deal with simultaneous actuator and sensor faults.
-In addition, it could be interesting to develop the FTC law by taking into account modeling uncertainties and some external perturbations.
+In addition, it is interesting to develop the FTC control law by taking into account modeling uncertainties and some external perturbations.